MLKaufman/refmat-rs/README.md

 | SingleCellExperiment RDS | `colData` | Dense integer/double matrices and `dgCMatrix` assays |
 | AnnData H5AD | `obs` | Dense, CSR, or CSC `X` and named layers, with gzip or LZF compression |

-File type detection is content-based; the filename extension does not determine whether an input is treated as H5AD or RDS.
+*File type detection is content-based; the filename extension does not determine whether an input is treated as H5AD or RDS.*

 ## Installation

+### Source via Cargo

-Install the `v1.1.0` release directly from GitHub:
+Install the latest release directly from GitHub:

 ```bash
 cargo install \